-City-managed utilities include The City of Poulsbo manages the Sewer, Water, Solid Waste, and Storm Water Utilities.
+City-managed utilities include Sewer, Water, Solid Waste, and Storm Water Utilities.
 These utilities are enterprise operations that are self-supporting and separate from the city General Fund.
-Detailed descriptions and assessments of City-managed these utilities are included in Section 2 Capital Facility Plan.
+Detailed descriptions and assessments of these utilities are included in Section 2 Capital Facility Plan.